 As at the Latest Practicable Date, the aforesaid premises shared with SGL had a carrying value of less than 15% of the Group's total assets.
 In accordance with section 6(2) of the Companies (Exemption of Companies and Prospectuses from Compliance with Provisions) Notice (Chapter 32L of the Laws of Hong Kong), [REDACTED] is exempted from compliance with the requirements of section 342(1)(b) of the Companies (Winding up and Miscellaneous Provisions) Ordinance in relation to paragraph 34(2) of the Third Schedule to the Companies (Winding up and Miscellaneous Provisions) Ordinance with respect to the requirement of the inclusion of a property valuation report in this document.
-As a result of the entering into of the SIL Disposal Agreement and suspension of SIL's business operation, SIL has vacated the portion of the office premises occupied by it in January 2017.
+Pursuant to the SIL Disposal Agreement, after the completion of the disposal of SIL by SGL, SIL will vacate the portion of the office premises occupied by it prior to 31 January 2017.
 Please refer to the section headed "Relationship with Controlling Shareholders" for further information.